ygorcosta/wedeploy.com/ui/src/pages/tutorials/email-web/it-works.md

 parentId: "email-web"
 layout: "tutorial"
 time: 20
-weight: 8
+weight: 9
 ---

 #### Send an Email

 Great work, your app is now live!
 Now let's send an email.

-1. Go to `hosting.<your-project-id>.wedeploy.io` in your browser.
+1. Go to `hosting-<projectID>.wedeploy.sh` in your browser.
 2. Fill in the form (make sure you put your email in the "to" field).
-3. Click submit and check your email inbox because you've got mail! 📬
+3. Click submit and check your email inbox because you've got mail!

 Awesome!
 You just deployed an app and sent an email within a few minutes!
 We can't wait to see what else you create with WeDeploy!